mitodl/mitx-grading-library/docs/index.md

 The `mitxgraders` Python library provides a number of configurable Python classes that can be used as graders in edX custom response problems.

+## Relevant Links

+* A [complete example course](https://edge.edx.org/courses/course-v1:MITx+grading-library+examples/) that demonstrates most of the features of this library is available on edX edge
+* [Complete source code](https://github.com/mitodl/mitx-grading-library) for the library and the aforementioned example course is available on github

 ## Why use MITxGraders

 Use MITxGraders because it: